What Does the Quran Say About Pigs? A Cross-Religious Comparison

 How many times does the Quran mention the prohibition on pork?

-Does the Quran allow eating pork in emergencies?
+Does the Quran allow pork in emergencies?

 0 Community answers